Have you looked at your Calendar at the start of a month and thought to yourself, ” What on earth was I thinking. I can’t possibly do all that!”

 I’m sure I’m not alone in this exclamation.

 As I scrolled through my calendar on my phone for the month ahead, I felt physically sick.
-It was busier than a healthy person could cope with.
+It was busier than a healthy person could cope with, let alone someone with chronic illness and a progressive disease.

 It reminded me of my calendar when I was working.
 Meeting after meeting squeezed in.
 A toilet break was not even a consideration.
 Time was always of the essence.

-My current calendar for the month was full of appointments too.
+My current calendar for the month was full of appointments.
 Not the business kind as such.
 Mostly the medical kind.

 - Blood Tests